Future Undergraduates

 Colorado Community College System

-CSU has signed statewide community college transfer agreements for mechanical and civil engineering majors with the Colorado Department of Higher Education and the Colorado Community College System.
+CSU has signed statewide community college transfer agreements with the Colorado Department of Higher Education and the Colorado Community College System (CCCS).

 The agreement streamlines the transfer process for students who wish to complete their lower division coursework at one of 13 community colleges within the Colorado Community College System.